This AIP-friendly oxtail number is Outrageously good!

 Yes, I know there’s already a recipe for Apple Cider & Bone Broth Oxtail in my recipe selection.
 But…

 You can never have too much oxtail.
-Especially when it’s Linga Longa Oxtail.
+Especially when it’s Linga Longa oxtail.
 Oxtail from Greg and Lauren’s farm in Wingham.
-The farm that just won a bronze medal in the 2016 Australian Food Awards for their certified grass-fed beef…
+The farm that won a bronze medal in the 2016 Australian Food Awards for their certified grass-fed beef… It’s that good.

 It tastes even better the next day.
 Once all the flavours have had time to imbue…